ChrisLGardner/chrislgardner.github.io/_posts/2018-08-03-module-worst-practices.markdown

 ### The Solution

 Provide functions for this: a simple `Connect-MyService -Credential` cmdlet is often enough as then that credential object creation can be automated.
 Other options include making it configurable using something like `Set-MyServiceConfiguration -Credential`.
-This is especially useful if you've got a number of other configurable settings and modules. [http://psframework.org/](PSFramework) can make this a lot easier to work with.
+This is especially useful if you've got a number of other configurable settings and modules.
+[PSFramework](http://psframework.org/) can make this a lot easier to work with.

 Storing credentials of any sort securely can be another problem to deal with.
 Data Protection Application Programming Interface (DPAPI) helps a lot in keeping them secured to just the user who created them on the machine they were created.
 But that's often going to cause further issues when you run your scripts as dedicated service accounts.
 There are a few possible solutions to this:

-- [https://github.com/Jaykul/BetterCredentials](Better Credentials) stores credentials in the Windows Credential Store for easier retrieval
+- [Better Credentials](https://github.com/Jaykul/BetterCredentials) stores credentials in the Windows Credential Store for easier retrieval
-- [https://github.com/dlwyatt/ProtectedData](Protected Data) lets you encrypt pretty much anything with either a certificate or a password and supports all the way back to PSv2
+- [ProtectedData](https://github.com/dlwyatt/ProtectedData) lets you encrypt pretty much anything with either a certificate or a password and supports all the way back to PSv2
-- [https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.security/protect-cmsmessage?view=powershell-5.1](Protect-CmsMessage) and the other CmsMessage cmdlets perform a similar role to ProtectedData but only work on strings and only work on PSv4+
+- [Protect-CmsMessage](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.security/protect-cmsmessage?view=powershell-5.1) and the other CmsMessage cmdlets perform a similar role to ProtectedData but only work on strings and only work on PSv4+

 Before implementing any of these (or your own method) always consider your use case and the possible points of failure.